-Jonathan Tepperman is the Managing Editor of Foreign Affairs magazine and the author of the #1 Amazon bestseller, The Fix: How Countries Use Crises to Solve the World's Worst Problems, a timely and compelling look at global problem-solving and innovative solutions that could change the face of leadership.
+Jonathan Tepperman is the new Editor-in-Chief of Foreign Policy magazine and the author of the #1 Amazon bestseller, The Fix: How Countries Use Crises to Solve the World's Worst Problems, a timely and compelling look at global problem-solving and innovative solutions that could change the face of leadership.
 Known for his deep understanding of international affairs, Tepperman makes a “data-driven case for optimism at a moment of gathering darkness” by showing how leaders in countries from South Korea and Indonesia to Brazil and Canada have taken on — and triumphed over — some of the world’s biggest challenges.

 The New York Times Book Review praised The Fix as “smart and agile” and “an indispensable handbook.”
 To write it, Tepperman traveled the world, conducting more than 100 interviews with the people behind the big ideas and creative policies that have solved seemingly insurmountable problems.
 From economic stagnation, inequality, and immigration to political gridlock, corruption, and Islamic extremism, Tepperman shares the surprising success stories of 10 countries — and the practical lessons we can apply elsewhere, from board-rooms to banks to community centers.

 Tepperman has interviewed more than a dozen world leaders, including Syria’s Bashar al-Assad, Japan’s Shinzo Abe, Brazil’s Luiz Inácio Lula da Silva, Mexico’s Enrique Peña Nieto, Indonesia’s Joko Widodo, and Rwanda’s Paul Kagame.

 He began his career in foreign policy in the mid-1990s as a speechwriter for U.S. Ambassador Morris B. Abram in Geneva, Switzerland.
-Today he helps run Foreign Affairs, which is published by the New York-based Council on Foreign Relations and considered the world’s most influential magazine covering foreign-policy and economics.
+From 2006 – 2010 Tepperman was Deputy Editor of Newsweek’s international edition, and from 2011 – 2017, he served as the managing editor of Foreign Affairs.
 He has written for a long list of publications, including Newsweek, The Atlantic, The New York Times, The Washington Post, and The Wall Street Journal.
 He is co-editor of the books The U.S. vs. al Qaeda, Iran and the Bomb, and The Clash of Ideas.